-The notes will expire in seven years, Lexin said in a statement today, and will bear an annual interest rate of 2 percent.
+Lexin said in a statement today that its convertible notes will expire in seven years with an interest rate of 2 percent annually.
 The notes will be convertible into American depositary shares at the conversion price of $14 per ADS, Lexin said.

-Lexin reported its second quarter financial results last month, reporting revenue of $363.1 million, up 22 percent year-over-year.
-Net income narrowed to $91.5 million, or 50 cents per ADS, at a decrease of 5 percent from a year ago.
+Lexin reported its second quarter financial results last month, as revenue reached $363.1 million, up 22 percent year-over-year.
+Net income narrowed to $91.5 million, or 50 cents per ADS which decreased 5 percent from a year ago.